 - have changes in chromosomes 11 and 14

 Determining the stage of the condition is important for developing a prognosis and creating a treatment plan suited to an individual.
+Stage I refers to early localized cancer, while stage IV indicates that the condition is widespread.

 - Bone marrow biopsy: This procedure helps determine whether MCL has extended beyond the lymph nodes and into the bone marrow.